TRENT JANSEN

 This project was assisted by the Australian government through the Australia Council for the Arts, its arts funding and advisory body.⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣⁣

-ROSSANA ORLANDI
+GALLERIA ROSSANA ORLANDI

-SALONE DEL MOBILE, MILANO, ITALY ~ 2019
+SALONE DEL MOBILE, MILAN, ITALY ~ 2019

 For the Salone del Mobile in 2019, the Pankalangu Wardrobe from the Broached Monsters Collection was exhibited with Galleria Rossana Orlandi in Milano, Italy.